Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News31/10/2024

-First, it is important to understand the nature of a freelance contract.
+First, it is necessary to understand the nature of a freelance contract.
 This is a type of contract between an individual and an organization, in which the individual is assigned to perform a certain job with the aim of meeting the temporary needs of the organization without having to adhere to strict working hours like a formal employee.
 These jobs are often seasonal, short-term or project-specific.

 According to the Law on Social Insurance of Vietnam, subjects participating in compulsory social insurance are employees working under indefinite-term labor contracts or labor contracts with a term of 1 month or more.